just1nlee/uTerm/README.md

 > **Tip:** Use `tree` to visualize the structure of your explored universe.

 ## Feedback & Contributions
+Checkout the Devpost to learn more about the project: [devpost - universe terminal](https://devpost.com/software/universe-terminal)

 Have a feature request or want to contribute?
 Open an issue or fork the repo and submit a PR!